valancej/documentation/_pro/languages-frameworks/go.md

 COPY . ./

 # Install dependencies through go get, unless you vendored them in your repository before
-# Vendoring can be done through the godeps tool or Go vendoring available with
+# Vendoring can be done with an external tool like godep or glide
-# Go versions after 1.5.1
+# Go versions after 1.5.1 include support for a vendor directory
 RUN go get
 ```